ARCVEGA/Beach_House/README.md

 An alternative way would be to run the project using one of the main entry points straight from an IDE.
 These are located at  `com.arcvega.simulation.config.Simulation` or `com.arcvega.simulation.config.SimulationWithUI`.

+## Contributing

+If you want to contribute to this project, fork the project and request to merge once you have completed the feature you inted to add.